+Workshops Survey

-Workshops Survey Respondents felt that the priorities should be having more positive alternative activities, preventing adults buying alcohol or tobacco for young people and community-led activity to tackle alcohol and drug issues.
-Respondents felt having more positive alternative activities and education for young people should be a priority.
+Respondents felt that the priorities Respondents felt having more positive

+should be having more positive alternative activities and education for

+alternative activities, preventing adults young people should be a priority.

+buying alcohol or tobacco for young

+people and community-led activity to

+tackle alcohol and drug issues.